laforge49/asynchronous-entities/ae-vault/8activities/8033-renameFacets.md

   - status/todo
 ---
 from [8000-pendingActivities](8000-pendingActivities.md)
-# 8033 Rename Aspects
+# 8033 Rename Facets

-Aspects should be given valid names.
+Facets should be given valid names.